 An FTO that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 and receives an RSNXE from the FTR with the (Re)Association Frame Encryption Support field set to 1 shall:

-Include a Diffie-Hellman Parameter element in the first message of the FT protocol (see 13.8 (FT authentication sequence)).
+Include a Diffie-Hellman/ML-KEM Parameter element in the first message of the FT protocol (see 13.8 (FT authentication sequence)).

-Select a finite cyclic group in the Diffie-Hellman Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, select a finite cyclic group in the Diffie-Hellman/ML-KEM Parameter element from the dot11RSNAConfigDLCGroupTable that is at least of the security strength provided by the AKM and cipher suites.

+If the AKM is AKM 00-0F-AC:<ANA#2>, indicate ML-KEM-1024 in the Group/ML-KEM field of the Diffie-Hellman/ML-KEM Parameter element

-generate an ephemeral (random) private key with the chosen finite cyclic group, use the selected group’s scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman Parameter element.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, generate an ephemeral (random) private key with the chosen finite cyclic group, use the selected group’s scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman/ML-KEM Parameter element.

+If the AKM is AKM 00-0F-AC:<ANA#2>, generate the ephemeral decapsulation key and the ephemeral encapsulation key using the ML-KEM key generation algorithm, and indicate the ephemeral encapsulation key in the Diffie-Hellman/ML-KEM Parameter element.

-Otherwise, an FTO that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE from the FTR with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman Parameter element in the first message of the FT protocol.
+Otherwise, an FTO that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE from the FTR with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman Parameter/ML-KEM element in the first message of the FT protocol.

 For the purpose of interoperability, an FTO and an FTR shall support group 19, an ECC group defined over a 256-bit prime order field.